 Categorizing your reports can help you triage your reports and prioritize them based on whether it’s a bug that needs to be fixed asap or feedback that you can consider and add to your backlog or product roadmap to work on later on.

 A bug report description should be simple, to the point, and briefly explain the bug or the problem that occurred.
 This allows the developers to quickly identify the bug’s urgency and make a decision to either delve more into it straight away or fix it later based on priority.

 The extended bug report basically consists of three fields: steps to reproduce, actual results, and expected results.
 This is where your QA team, beta testers, or users can dive more into the details about what happened that led to the bug and explain what the expected results were and what the outcome eventually was.

 In terms of the repro steps, users should describe the step by step flow that led them to face the reported bug.
-This should be an actual list of anything and everything they clicked on, navigated to, or any action they performed in the mobile app that could have caused the problem.
+This should be an actual list of anything and everything they clicked on, navigated to, or any other action they performed in the mobile app that could have caused the problem.
 This helps the developers to be able to retrace the steps to reproduce the bug, see where the actual problem was along the way, and fix it accordingly.

 You need to mention the app or the build version on which the problem occurred so that the developers can refer back to it.

 Certain issues might occur due to external circumstances like the device, OS, OS version, locale, memory usage, battery percentage, network, and more.
 So it’s useful to provide all of the details you can to the developer to help them get to the issue faster and more efficiently.